-US Government: President Roosevelt and crony Harry Hopkins arrive in Miami and embark on heavy cruiser HMS Tuscaloosa.
+US Government: President Roosevelt and crony Harry Hopkins arrive in Miami and embark on the heavy cruiser HMS Tuscaloosa.
 They are going to inspect some of the bases acquired from the British in the September destroyers-for-bases agreement.
 The Greenslade Board already has inspected them, but Roosevelt wants to see them for himself.
-At some point during this trip, Roosevelt and Hopkins come up with the "Lend Lease" idea.
+At some point during this trip, Roosevelt and Hopkins come up with the "Lend-Lease" idea.

 |Luftwaffe Major General Wolff von Stutterheim.|

 Generalmajor Wolff von Stutterheim, former commander of KG 77, passes in a Berlin hospital.
 Von Stutterheim is a Pour le Mérite holder from the First World War (and Ritterkreuz recipient) who lost 11 relatives in that earlier conflict.
 He has been in a Berlin hospital suffering from wounds incurred during the very early stages of the Battle of Britain in June 1940.
 Stutterheim is buried in a place of honor next to Ernst Udet and Werner Mölders in the Invalidenfriedhof Berlin.